AruDaguer/AruDaguer/README.md

 ----

-I'm Laura Daguer, a student in Computer Science at the Federal Institute of São Paulo (IFSP), currently based in São Paulo.
-I'm focused on expanding my knowledge, especially in Python and HTML, with future plans to explore PHP.
-I'm interested in the user experience (UX) area.
-Outside of studies, I enjoy dancing, playing music, participating in theater, and reading.
-I've completed projects like "Elixir Maker," "RPG character sheet manager," and "ATOM" (a Sumo robot), all in 2023, along with "Stock Exchange Trading Simulator" and "GI360," a finance information website.
+ * I'm Laura Daguer, INFO student at IFSP, São Paulo.
+I dedicate myself to the study of Python, HTML, and PHP, with a special interest in UX.
+Outside of studies, I enjoy dancing, music, theater, and reading.
+I have completed notable projects in 2023, including "Elixir Maker," "RPG Manager," "ATOM," "Stock Exchange Simulator," and "GI360."

 ----